 Reducing Food Waste

-Additionally, leaving the skin on potatoes can reduce the amount of energy needed to produce fries.
-When you peel potatoes, you are removing a layer of the potato that requires energy to grow, transport, and process.
-By leaving the skin on, you are utilizing more of the potato and reducing the amount of energy needed to produce the same amount of fries.
+Skin on fries also need less overall energy to cook than traditional French fries.
+This is because you get more potato for your pounds.
+When you peel potatoes, you remove the part of the potato that needs energy to grow, transport, and process.
+By leaving the skin on, you use more of the potato and reduce the amount of energy needed to produce the same amount of fries.

 Dive into Eat This!
 Magazine for valuable expert insights!